molvqingtai/react-dynamic-portal/README.md

 - **Dynamic DOM manipulation** - Third-party scripts or frameworks modify the DOM structure continuously
 - **Uncertain timing** - You can't predict when or if target elements will be available

-React Dynamic Portal solves these challenges by automatically detecting when target elements appear or disappear in the DOM, ensuring your React components are always rendered in the right place at the right time.
+React Magic Portal solves these challenges by automatically detecting when target elements appear or disappear in the DOM, ensuring your React components are always rendered in the right place at the right time.

 ## Features

-- **Dynamic Anchor Detection** - Automatically detects when target elements appear or disappear in the DOM
+- **Magic Anchor Detection** - Automatically detects when target elements appear or disappear in the DOM
 - **Multiple Positioning Options** - Support for `append`, `prepend`, `before`, and `after` positioning
 - **Flexible Anchor Selection** - Support for CSS selectors, element references, functions, and direct elements
 - **Lifecycle Callbacks** - `onMount` and `onUnmount` callbacks for portal lifecycle management